Commuter Student FAQ

 - The underpass on Route 83/Kingery Highway (access it by taking North Avenue west and turning left onto Kingery Highway)

 Problems with technology?
 The Office of Information Services can offer support!
-Call the help desk at (630) 617-3767 or stop by the second floor of Goebel Hall.
+Call the service desk at (630) 617-3767 or stop by the second floor of Goebel Hall.

 Charging stations are located in the Frick Center (Student Organization Center) and the A.C.
 Buehler Library.